Heritage Academy Longmeadow: History

-Technology has always played a large part within their curriculum; however, in April 2014, Heritage Academy partnered with the renowned World ORT to become the first pilot school in the United States to implement their outstanding technological program.
-World ORT Kadima Mada (WOKM) will be providing cutting edge technological tools and pedagogical (the method and practice of teaching) training to enrich the teaching and learning environment within classroom.
+Technology has always played a large part within their curriculum; however, in April 2014, Heritage Academy partnered with World ORT to become the first pilot school in the United States to implement their technological program.

 Curriculum

 The Heritage Academy curriculum is aligned with the guidelines of the Massachusetts State Frameworks.
-Additionally, students study the richness of Jewish texts, history, ritual, spirituality, music and culture in an open and respectful setting.
+Additionally, students study Jewish texts, history, ritual, spirituality, music and culture.
 Programs in music, art, library, physical education, academic enrichment, computer technology, science, literature and writing are offered at all grade levels.